xubingyue/avocadodb/Documentation/Books/Manual/Indexing/VertexCentric.md

 Introduction to Vertex Centric Indexes
 --------------------------------------

-In ArangoDB there are special indices designed to speed up graph operations, especially if the graph contains supernodes (vertices that have an exceptionally high amount of connected edges).
+In AvocadoDB there are special indices designed to speed up graph operations, especially if the graph contains supernodes (vertices that have an exceptionally high amount of connected edges).
 These indices are called vertex centric indexes and can be used in addition